Download and print a copy of this information.

 - Registering Guests: You need to know who is at your camp.
 How will you “register” them?

 - Food: How will you provide three meals a day to your guests?
 Who will prepare the food?
 Who will provide the food stuffs?
+Can your food supplier fill an order on short notice?
 Who will provide clean-up?
 How will you meet health department requirements for food safety and handling?

 - Laundry: How will you provide laundry services to your guests?
 How will you handle camp laundry — such as tablecloths and dishtowels?